eliseshaffer/portfolio/src/_posts/2023-12-04-redesigning-my-website.md

 layout: post
 title: Redesigning My Website
 date: 2023-12-04
-excerpt: ""
+excerpt: Yesterday, I merged a redesign of my website and so far, people seem to really like it.
+This was a multi-week project to bring some new life to my website and fix some accessibility and technical issues.
+I also wanted to explore some modern CSS features.
+This was a really fun project and I think the new site is much better than the old one.
 banner_image_url:
 ---

 Yesterday, I merged a redesign of my website and so far, people seem to really like it.
 This was a multi-week project to bring some new life to my website and fix some accessibility and technical issues.
 I also wanted to explore some modern CSS features.
 This was a really fun project and I think the new site is much better than the old one.

 I started by bringing the code as up to date as I could.
 I was a version behind of Bridgetown's latest release.
 Thankfully, the upgrade process was painless. 😊 I also took the time to upgrade all of the node modules I was using before evaluating the technical choices for the site going forward.